You’re here because you want to get better sleep.

 - Non-REM Sleep Stage 2: Your heart rate slows, your body temperature decreases, and you start to drop further into slumber…this can last about 20 minutes or so.

-- Non-REM Sleep Stage 3 and 4: also called “slow wave sleep,” and each can last up to 30 minutes.
+- Non-REM Sleep Stage 3 and 4: also called “slow-wave sleep,” and each can last up to 30 minutes.
+These stages are where you get “deep sleep.”

 What’s crazy is that your entire morning can be dictated by what stage of sleep you were in before waking up.
 If you’ve ever only slept a few hours and woke up feeling great, or conversely slept plenty of hours but woke up groggy, this could explain it!

-Don’t worry, I’ll explain exactly how to stop this from happening below.
+Don’t worry, I’ll explain exactly how to stop this from happening with the Nerd Fitness Sleep Calculator.

 We have a circadian rhythm (a daily biological clock) that ebbs and flows throughout the day.